ucrdatacenter/ucrdatacenter.github.io/contact.md

 # Office hour schedule

-Office hours are held in the Data Center's office (Anne ground floor) on the following days:
+Office hours are held in the Data Center's office (Anne ground floor).
+The schedule will be published soon.

-- every Tuesday until week 15, 17:00-19:00
-- 17 October, 17:00-19:00 (SSCPOLI302)

 # Contact us